|SSM Cardinal Glennon Children's Medical Center|

 No single treatment has proved to make colic go away.
 But there are ways to make life easier for both you and your colicky baby.

 First, if your baby is not hungry, don't try to continue the feeding.
-Instead, try to console your little one — you won't be "spoiling" the baby with the attention.
+Instead, try to console your little one — you won't be "spoiling" the baby with your attention.
 You can also:

 Caring for a colicky baby can be extremely frustrating, so be sure to take care of yourself, too.
 Don't blame yourself or your baby for the constant crying — colic is nobody's fault.
 Try to relax, and remember that your baby will eventually outgrow this phase.

-If the baby has a temperature of 100.4°F (38°C) or more, is crying for more than 2 hours at a time, is inconsolable, isn't feeding well, has diarrhea or persistent vomiting, or is less awake or alert than usual, call your doctor right away.
-You should also call your doctor if you're unsure whether your baby's crying is colic or a symptom of another illness.
+If your baby has a temperature of 100.4°F (38°C) or higher, is crying for more than 2 hours at a time, is inconsolable, isn't feeding well, has diarrhea or persistent vomiting, or is less awake or alert than usual, call your doctor right away.
+Also call your doctor if you're unsure whether your baby's crying is colic or a symptom of another illness.